frontenddogma/web-development-glossary/manuscript/d.md

 Decryption
 : The opposite of encryption, or the reverse process of it, moving from unintelligible ciphertext back to plaintext.&nbsp;[†](#w-cryptography)

+Deep Web
+: Parts of the World Wide Web whose contents are not indexed by standard web search-engines.
+The opposite term to the deep web is the “Surface Web,” which is accessible to everyone using the Internet.
+Computer-scientist Michael K. Bergman is credited with coining the term “deep web” in 2001 as a search-indexing term.
+The content of the Deep Web is hidden behind HTTP forms and includes many very common uses such as web mail, online banking, private or otherwise restricted access social-media pages and profiles, some web forums that require registration for viewing content, and services that users must pay for, and which are protected by paywalls, such as video on demand and some online magazines and newspapers.&nbsp;[†](#w-deep-web)

 Defect
 : → Bug